AnIdiotsGuide/discordjs-bot-guide/examples/miscellaneous-examples.md

 ### Multiple Prefixes

 Let's make it 3 prefixes, this is fairly universal.
 This could also be in the config.json once you get there.
-So we'll start by setting it to false, we'll overwrite this in the loop.
-We should loop through the array using _for...of_ which is cleaner than that damn _i_ counter loop.
-This makes the prefix variable something else than false \('truthy'\) if the message starts with the prefix.
-If the message doesn't start with any of the 3 prefixes, then we can simply exit as usual.
+So we'll start by finding if the message content starts with either of the prefixes mentioned in the array.
+If it doesn't, we return.

 ```javascript
 client.on("messageCreate", message => {